Chairman 2010, 2015

 Appointed to the Board of Regents 2006

 Bob Phares was first elected mayor of North Platte at the age of 28, which at the time made him the youngest person ever elected to run a Nebraska city of the first classification.
 He served two terms as mayor.
-He is president and owner of Phares Financial Services, Inc., a financial planning and services firm in North Platte.
+He was president and owner of Phares Financial Services, Inc., a financial planning and insurance firm in North Platte.
+He is now semi-retired with his son, Brian, assuming the Presidents Role.
+Brian is the third generation to lead the firm.

 Phares is a past president of the League of Nebraska Municipalities and former board chairman of the North Platte Chamber of Commerce.
 He is the former director of the North Platte Development Corporation, NEBRASKAland Days, Inc., and the North Platte United Way Fund.
 He has been involved with the Great Plains Regional Medical Center for more than 20 years, and served eight years as chairman of its board of directors.
 He is a past president of the North Platte Rotary Club, and served as district governor from 1996 to 1997.